brittanyrw/emojiscreen/README.md

 ## If you want to work on one of the Issues that are labeled with `enhancement` please comment in the Issue and wait for confirmation before you start working on it.

-## If someone else has commented inside of an Issue, choose something else to add.
+### If someone else has commented inside of an Issue, choose something else to add.
+The maintainers will comment opening up the Issue again if it has been a while since the person commented.
+If you do not see such a comment, move on to a different Issue.

 Read below for a detailed overview and walkthrough on how to add an `Emoji Card` to this project.
 First time pull-requests are encouraged and you can make multiple pull requests if you desire.
 If you run into trouble, feel free [to create an Issue](https://github.com/brittanyrw/emojiscreen/issues)!